 “Hell.
 That must have been tough on you, rinkeni.”

 “I tried to get here immediately after Gram passed.
-Suddenly I received a visit from the Boston police.
+I received a visit from the Boston police the day I planned to leave.
 They told me I had multiple complaints about my behavior, and I was being taken to a hospital for psychiatric testing.”

 She shuddered at the dark memories.
 “It was brutal.
 I had to have my roommate find an attorney to get me out.
 They tried to put me on all sorts of medications and force me to sign myself into their long-term care.”